Tumblr Tips for Artists

 #9: Hidden pearls inside

 When you are using the Search tool in Tumblr, it uses the most popular posts.
 Instead, switch into “most recent” and with a bit more patience you can discover some hidden pearls.
 Furthermore, if you share or like some content which has no success you will likely attract the interest of the owner.
 Don’t forget: Be social and contact anybody you think could match with your style or goals.
-This is the most important, Tumblr is a social media.
+This is the most important, Tumblr is a SOCIAL media.

 #10: Nice Art influencers living-in

 You really don’t need to fall into the dopamine game of collecting for thousands of followers.
 Contact the influencers and submit your art!
 This way, it is not really necessary to hunt for followers as if you are kindly shared by great Influencers your art will be seen as if you own the same amount of followers.
 There’s no guarantee the blog owner will post your submission: it can be because the style doesn’t fit in the blog, or that you will need to improve the quality of your photos or your art.
 Look at the content they share, it will give you an idea.
-Here a list of account owner I advise contacting, with their style and the approximate amount of followers:

 #11: Vertical images